Callaway County, Missouri: History

+In 1861, word arrived that Union troops had advanced to a nearby county.
+Colonel Jefferson F. Jones, from eastern Callaway County, assembled troops to protect the county.
+Forces were limited as many were already defending the country, but Jones marched the troops eastward to meet the approaching companies.
+The successful defense was merely an illusion.
+Tree logs, erected by the troops, resembled artillery in the shadows of campfires and deterred Union troops.
+Talks continued several days and secured a mutual ceasefire agreement between the United States of America and Callaway County.
+Elated from the successful defense, citizens proclaimed their county The Kingdom of Callaway, a reference that remains today.
+This truce with U.S./Union forces effectively allowed Confederate advocates to continue to operate under surveillance, not far from the Missouri government offices in Jefferson City.
+There may have been more than twice as many Confederate as U.S./Union troops in Callaway.

+The 1862 Battle of Moore's Mill was the only significant Civil War battle in Callaway County.

 The minutes of the U.S. Congressional hearing on the legitimacy of U.S. Civil-war-era elections in Callaway County include reports of substantial election meddling and voter harassment and intimidation, summarized in the 1867-68 Reports of Committees of the House of Representatives.
 It described the Confederate support in the county, citing prominent citizens, but the report also demonstrated that there was substantial county support for Union/U.S. government among citizens who were often intimidated into silence.
 Historians therefore cannot ascertain exact percentages of Union or Confederate sympathies in the county.

-The Battle of Moore's Mill was the only significant Civil War battle that took place in Callaway County.
-One historian said it was known as "Kingdom of Callaway".
-A truce with U.S./Union forces during the war effectively allowed Confederate advocates to continue to operate under surveillance, in proximity to the Missouri government offices in Jefferson City.
-There may have been more than twice as many Confederate as U.S./Union troops in Callaway.
-A so-called "Confederate government of Missouri" set up offices in southwest Missouri near the Arkansas border, while a line almost straight south along the Arkansas-Oklahoma border connected it to a known Texas-affiliate (and possibly controlling) office set up across from the southwest corner of Arkansas in Marshall, Texas.

-According to "A Short History of Callaway County" by Ovid Bell, the publisher of the (county seat) Fulton Daily Sun Gazette, "Fulton was occupied during the greater part of the war by Union soldiers and militia, and Southern (i.e. Confederate) sympathizers were in constant fear of imprisonment and death."
+According to A Short History of Callaway County by Ovid Bell, the publisher of the Fulton Daily Sun Gazette, "Fulton was occupied during the greater part of the war by Union soldiers and militia, and Southern (i.e. Confederate) sympathizers were in constant fear of imprisonment and death."
 U.S. forces loyal to the Union were raised by Captains William T Snell, Henry Thomas, and JJP Johnson.
 They were reinforced by troops under General John B. Henderson from the town of Louisiana in Pike County, Missouri.

 After the late-1860s Reconstruction era, an element of white residents in the state and county worked to restore white supremacy.
 Violence against Black people reached a peak around the turn of the 20th century, when whites lynched a total of four African Americans in the county.
 The victims included Ham Peterson in May 1884, killed because his brother spoke disrespectfully to whites; an unnamed African-American man killed by a mob in October 1884, after being accused of raping a young girl; and Emmett Divens, lynched August 15, 1895.